12yanogden/seer/README.md

 # replace

-A terminal command to replace pattern matches in a file with a string given.
+A terminal command to replace pattern matches in a string given with a replacement string given.
 As a critique on the sed command, replace aims to be more explicit and readable.